 They gave me a light sedative through my IV but I was awake and alert for the whole procedure.
-I didn’t feel much pain, but definitely experienced some very creepy and uncomfortable feelings as they fed a wire up through my arm, across my chest and down into the chambers of my heart.
+I didn’t feel much pain, but definitely experienced some very creepy and uncomfortable feelings as they fed a thin wire up through my arm, across my chest and down into the chambers of my heart.

 I didn’t get any stitches to close my tiny cath wound, but I did get a crazy medical clamp put on my wrist.
 The nurses had to check every ten minutes to see if I had lost any feeling in my hand.
 Each time they checked, they took a tiny bit of pressure off the clamp and then watched to see if I would start bleeding (I never did).
 After about an hour of this process, they were able to take the clamp off entirely.
 They told me not to move my wrist or arm much for about 24 hours, and not to lift anything heavy for about a week.

-Friday night after my cath, it almost felt like a celebration.
+Friday night after my cath, it felt like a celebration.
 Jordyn and the other night nurses made a big deal out of congratulating me for my healthy heart.
-They gave me the choice of any dinner I wanted, as long as I could eat it with my left hand (I was starving – it was not a problem!)
+They gave me the choice of any dinner I wanted, as long as I could eat it with my left hand (I was beyond starving – it was not a problem!)

 Saturday, July 30